alxmrtnz/alxmrtnz.github.io/_posts/work/2018-4-13-tap-in-guide.md

 ### Working with a Dispersed Team
 At Tap In, we have team members living in Minnesota, Texas, Ohio, and even Norway.
 Thanks to platforms like Slack and Trello, we're all able to keep in touch, even when many of us have never even met in person.

 It's been a blast building a project like this.
-Every team member contributes due to their passion for soccer and even if we haven't met on the playing field, we've built a sense of comradery that transcends sport and technology.
+Every team member contributes due to their passion for soccer and even if we haven't met on the playing field, we've built a sense of camaraderie that transcends sport and technology.